aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/4th Semester/2nd Period/Decryption.md

 00000010\;\;00100001
 $$

 We have the key!
 Which in this case is the character "c" in lowercase.
 In ASCII, this is 01100011.
-In order to decrypt this message with the key, we pass every encrypted character through the ASCII code of the key through an [[XOR]].
+In order to decrypt this message with the key, we pass every encrypted character through the ASCII code of the key through an [[NOR]].
 Here, let's place both character's ASCIIs over the key's ASCII.

 $$
 \begin{matrix}